vaidik/mozdelhi-showoff/README.md

 ## TODO

-* Resstart this project with using Mozilla's Django template [Playdoh](http://github.com/mozilla/playdoh)].
+* Restart this project with using Mozilla's Django template [Playdoh](http://github.com/mozilla/playdoh).